-WATCH: Casey Anthony’s Parents Recall Their Devastation when Caylee Was Found Dead
+WATCH: Casey Anthony’s Parents Recall Their Devastation When Caylee Was Found Dead

 “I just couldn’t understand it,” Cindy Anthony says now.
 “It’s very hard to process.”

-Casey Anthony: An American Murder Mystery, airs Monday, April 10 at 10 p.m.
+The second episode of Casey Anthony: An American Murder Mystery, airs Monday, April 10 at 10 p.m.
 ET on Investigation Discovery.
+The first episode aired Sunday night and the third episode airs Tuesday night.